Applied Science: BTEC

 The subject can give context to subjects which would benefit from some scientific background.

 For example, with:

-- A-levels such as Maths, Physics and Design and Technology to progress to engineering related courses.
+- A-levels such as Maths and Physics to progress to engineering related courses.

 - A-level in Psychology and BTEC in Sport to progress to sport psychology courses.